KrisPrzybyla/java-practices/README.md

 # java-practices
-Some practices in java coding
+Some practices in java coding and git